Emergent phenomena in Nature: a paradox with Theory?: Introduction

 In this approach one argues that the correct order of the limits should be $\lim\epsilon\to 0 \lim N\to\infty$ \cite{VGRL18,Wez2}, which gives SSB by one of the two pure ground states on the quasi-local algebra $\mathfrak{A}\cong M_2(\mathbb{C})^{\otimes \infty}$, one of them defined by tensor products of $|\uparrow \rangle$ and the other by tensor products of $|\downarrow \rangle$, where $\sigma_3|\uparrow\rangle=|\uparrow\rangle$ and $\sigma_3|\downarrow\rangle=-|\downarrow\rangle$.
 The the sign of $\epsilon$ then determines the direction of symmetry breaking (i.e. which of the limiting states is produced).
 In contrast, the opposite order $\lim N\to\infty \lim \epsilon\to 0$ gives a symmetric but mixed ground state on $\mathfrak{A}$.
 The symmetry is then said to be broken spontaneously if there is a difference in the order of the limits, as exactly happens in this example.
 In this sense, if SSB occurs, the limit $N\to\infty$ can indeed be seen as singular \cite{Batter,Berry}.
-However, this approach to SSB is not common in algebraic quantum theory and furthermore challenged in the philosophical literature of physics \cite{Butterfield}.
-Without going into the mathematical details this paper instead is based on a definition of SSB that is standard in algebraic quantum theory, i.e. it is encapsulated in terms of an algebraic formulation of symmetries and ground states \cite{BR1,BR2,Lan17}.
-The advantage of this approach is that it equally applies to finite and infinite systems, and to classical and quantum systems, namely it states that the ground (or equilibrium) state, suitably defined of a system with $G$-invariant dynamics (where $G$ is some group, usually a discrete group or a Lie group) is either pure but not $G$-invariant, or $G$-invariant but mixed.\footnote{Strictly speaking one should consider extreme ground states, which in many cases of physical interest turn out to be exactly the pure ground states \cite{MorVen2}.} \footnote{It may perhaps seem more natural to only require that the ground (or equilibrium) state fails to be $G$-invariant.
-However, since in the $C^*$-algebraic formalism ground (or equilibrium) states that are not necessarily pure are taken into account as well, this gives the possibility of forming $G$-invariant mixtures of non-invariant states that lose the purity properties one expects such states to have.} Subsequently, in the spirit of the above discussion the ``singularity'' of the thermodynamic limit of systems with SSB is the fact that the exact {\em pure} ground state of a finite quantum system converges to a {\em mixed} state on the limit system, explained in detail in \cite{LMV,MorVen2,Ven2020,Ven2022}.
-This is compatible with the idea that SSB occurs as emergent phenomenon, i.e. it only arises in the relevant limit.
-However, despite being mathematically correct, this approach does not accomplish directly the general physical idea that spontaneous symmetry breaking should be related to instability and sensitivity of the system against small perturbations in the relevant regime as this predicts non-invariant pure states rather than the ``unphysical'' mixed state.
-It is precisely the aim of this article to provide a natural mechanism that is mathematically correct and physically relevant, combining these (seemly different) notions of symmetry breaking into a self-contained theory.
+However, this approach gives no insight in the physical mechanism in SSB and furthermore challenged in the philosophical literature of physics \cite{Butterfield}.
+Without going into the mathematical details this paper instead is based on a definition of SSB that is standard in algebraic quantum theory, i.e. it is encapsulated in terms of an algebraic formulation of symmetries and ground states \cite{BR2,Lan17}.
+The advantage of this approach is that it equally applies to finite and infinite systems, and to classical and quantum systems, namely it states that the ground (or equilibrium) state, suitably defined of a system with $G$-invariant dynamics (where $G$ is some group, usually a discrete group or a Lie group) is either pure but not $G$-invariant, or $G$-invariant but mixed.\footnote{Even though at first sight both approaches to SSB might seem different, it turns out that in some cases the former approach is related to the algebraic one (see e.g. \cite[Prop.
+1.6, Lemma 1.7]{DU} and \cite[Ch.
+6]{Ruelle0}).
+Whichever approach to symmetry breaking one chooses, each has its pros and cons and which method is chosen depends on the specific purpose.} Subsequently, in the spirit of the above discussion the ``singularity'' of the thermodynamic limit of systems with SSB is the fact that the exact {\em pure} ground state of a finite quantum system converges to a {\em mixed} state on the limit system, explained in detail in \cite{LMV,MorVen2,Ven2020,Ven2022}.
+The use of the word ``singularity'' here should thus not be confused with a discontinuous or singular limit.
+All we mean is the inability to decompose the finite quantum state (pure state), where in the limit, however, this is possible.